11 Skincare Secrets We Learnt At Our The Ordinary Masterclass

 Joe says that when he is testing new formulas from the lab he “uses every type of product with the formulas to make them pill, so they can be reformulated to avoid this problem as much as possible.”
 He recommends a few skincare methods to minimise pilling, like using no more than three serums and reducing the amount of product you use.
 For example, you only need 3-4 drops of niacinamide to see results.
 He adds, “we recommend starting with water-based serums and then add oils.”

-5. You can use glycolic acid
+5. You can use glycolic acid on your scalp

 Along with using exfoliating glycolic acid to brighten, smooth, and even the skin on your face, glycolic acid can also be used to exfoliate a dry and flaky scalp.
 The Ordinary have carried out testing, which Joe told us about: “As a scientist, I’d expect direct acids to have a negative effect on the skin barrier but it actually helps to increase skin hydration.
 Not something I ever expected, but it’s great.”
 He adds, “occasionally, I use it on my elbows and areas I want to target dry skin.”